Application DeadlineApplications to the Health Advocacy program are accepted on a rolling basis.

 Health Advocacy faculty member Bruce Berg published the book New York City Politics: Governing Gotham (Rutgers University Press).

 Patient Advocacy for Health Care Quality: Strategies for Achieving Patient-Centered Care, Eds.
 Joanne L. Earp, Elizabeth French, and Melissa B. Gilkey.
 Jones and Bartlett.
 Sudbury, MA: 2008.
-Health Advocacy Program’s former director Marsha Hurst, faculty members Rachel Grob (also SLC’s Associate Dean of Graduate Studies) and Laura Weil (currently Director of the Health Advocacy Program) authored a chapter with Meg Gaines and Sarah Davis (Center for Patient Partnerships, University of Wisconsin) titled “Educating for Advocacy in Setting of Higher Learning.
+Health Advocacy Program’s former director Marsha Hurst, faculty members Rachel Grob (also SLC’s Associate Dean of Graduate Studies) and Laura Weil (former Director of the Health Advocacy Program) authored a chapter with Meg Gaines and Sarah Davis (Center for Patient Partnerships, University of Wisconsin) titled “Educating for Advocacy in Setting of Higher Learning.

 Stories of Illness and Healing: Women Write Their Bodies, Kent State University Press.
 Ohio: 2008.
 Health Advocacy faculty Sayantani DasGupta and former HAP director Marsha Hurst edited a collection of first person accounts of the experience of illness and analytical pieces from prominent writers on narrative medicine.
 Contributors include Patricia Stanley '05, (and Columbia University faculty) and Maggie Hoffman ( SLC student and founding codirector of Project DOCC, a training program for pediatric medical residents).